 Tripp Middle School

-- Tripp Middle School's student population of 298 students has stayed relatively flat over five school years.
+- Tripp Middle School's student population of 280 students has grown by 7% over five school years.

 |Grades Offered||Grades 7-8|